 What is reading for pleasure?

 Reading is so much more than the process of decoding symbols.
 Some of the world’s most successful people (Bill Gates and Mark Zuckerberg to name just two) are big readers.
 We all know that reading is important and students are required to read in all their subject areas.
 But reading for enjoyment is especially crucial.
+Reading enjoyment is more important for the educational success of children than their socio-economic status and reading for pleasure in their own time and at school was one of the critical factors for a successful pathway into adulthood.

 The benefits of reading for pleasure